Learn our story, from the beginning and into the future.

 By 1940, their financial situation had improved dramatically.
 They handled 283 funerals that year.
 Although Burt worked at the funeral home full time, he was also an inventor.
 He developed a chocolate soft drink named “Chocola” that was eventually sold to Pepsi.
 He also invented the “one man cot”, which is still used today internationally.
 This product was developed and refined at Weil Funeral Home.
 A “one man cot” is a collapsible gurney which allows an individual to transfer a person or deceased person in or out of an ambulance or hearse.
 It became and is still a major product of the Ferno-Washington Company, whose address is 70 Weil Way, Wilmington, Ohio.

-Gordon Weil Jr. was born in 1924.
+Gordon Weil Jr. (“Buddy”) was born in 1924.
 He was the only child of Gordon, Sr. & Cecille.
 In 1946, he returned from WWII and attended the University of Cincinnati.
-After marrying Rita Auer in 1947, he spent one year at the Cincinnati College of Mortuary Science, earning both his Funeral Directors and Embalmers licenses.
+After marrying Rita Auer in 1947, he spent one year at the Cincinnati College of Mortuary Science, earning both his Funeral Director’s and Embalmer’s licenses.
 In 1951 Gordon, Jr. began working full time at the funeral home.
 He also became a member of the Jewish Funeral Directors of America, serving as its treasurer for seven years, becoming an Honorary President in 1980.
-Gordon Jr. (Buddy) worked at Weil Funeral Home until his retirement in 1984.
-Gordon Jr. (Buddy) Weil died in 2014.
+Gordon Jr. worked at Weil Funeral Home until his retirement in 1984 and died in 2014.

 Along the way, various other family members worked at the funeral home.
 James Auer (Rita’s father) worked as a director and even Rita earned her Funeral Director’s License, though she never practiced.
 Orren Hoffman (Sidney’s son-in-law) also worked for many years as a director.
 When Orren passed away suddenly in 1976 at the age of 54, Buddy worked without another funeral director on staff for over 3 months, until Sylvan Kahn was hired.
 Sylvan and Buddy knew each other through mutual friends.
 Sylvan was in the restaurant business for many years, owning the historic Chili Bowl in Elmwood Place.
 The restaurant was closed in 1975 and at the age of 56, Sylvan was hired to become a funeral director at the Weil Funeral Home.
 Sylvan learned the business very quickly and was able to alternate weeks on duty with Buddy.
 That year Weil Funeral Home conducted 320 funerals.

-Now, having 2 licensed funeral directors on staff, Bob began working part-time.
+Wanting to slow down and spend more time with his family, Bob began working part-time.
 With no heir interested in taking over the family business, Bob also started to consider selling the funeral home.
 Bill Kahn was the obvious choice to purchase the business.
 Bob was so thankful that Bill was interested.
-It took over 1 year to work out all the details but on Wednesday July 1, 2019 the closing took place.
-Bob feels this will be a seamless transition, with no change in the first class service our community has grown to expect.
-On September 3, 2019, Bill hired Becci Jahn, who graduated from the University of Cincinnati with a Bachelor’s Degree in Psychology, to start a Funeral Director’s Apprenticeship.
+It took over a year to work out all the details, but on Wednesday, July 1, 2019 the closing took place.
+Bob feels this will be a seamless transition, with no change in the first-class service our community has grown to expect.
+On September 3, 2019, Bill hired Becci Jahn Green, who graduated from the University of Cincinnati with a Bachelor’s Degree in Psychology, to start a Funeral Director’s Apprenticeship.
 In 2021, the Weil Kahn Funeral Home will have another Funeral Director on staff.
-So closes a 112 year history of the Weil Funeral Home and a new era begins for the Weil-Kahn Funeral Home.
+So closes a 107-year history of the Weil Funeral Home and a new era begins for the Weil Kahn Funeral Home.

 In a nutshell?
 Experience, professionalism, compassion, and empathy.